White label iPaaS: overview, examples, and pros and cons

 What is a white label iPaaS?

 It’s an embedded iPaaS that lets you remove any of the integration vendor’s branding within your platform.
-This leads customers to believe that your customer-facing integrations and workflow automations are built and maintained by your own engineers.
+This leads customers to believe that your pre-built application connectors, automation templates, and workflow builder are provided and supported by your own engineers.

 A visual example of a white label iPaaS